TORU777/HorizonDatabaseDemo/README.md

 Installation Guide
 -----------------------

-put HorizonTweenPlugin into YOUR_PROJECT/Plugins folder, and then add module to your project YOUR_PROJECT.Build.cs:
+put HorizonDatabasePlugin into YOUR_PROJECT/Plugins folder, and then add module to your project YOUR_PROJECT.Build.cs:
 PublicDependencyModuleNames.AddRange(new string[] { "HorizonDatabase"});